 Any investigation will be conducted, to the maximum extent possible, in a manner that protects the privacy of both the complainant and the accused.
-However, if it is suspected that child abuse has occurred, such abuse will be reported to the proper authorities as required by state law (see page 42).
+However, if it is suspected that child abuse has occurred, such abuse will be reported to the proper authorities as required by state law.